 This type of procedure may be done to repair only the secundum atrial septal defects (ASD) type.
 Some large secundum ASD surgery may not be able to be repaired through cardiac catheterization and may require open-heart surgery.

 Open-Heart ASD Surgery:

-This type of surgery is performed under general anaesthesia with the usage of a heart-lung machine by a small incision in the chest, surgeons use patches to close the hole.
-This procedure is the preferred treatment for certain types of atrial septal defects (primum, sinus venosus and coronary sinus), and these types of atrial defects can only be repaired through open-heart surgery.
+This type of surgery is performed under general anesthesia with the usage of a heart-lung machine by a small incision in the chest, surgeons use patches to close the hole.
+This procedure is the preferred treatment for certain types of atrial septal defects (premium, sinus venosus, and coronary sinus), and these types of atrial defects can only be repaired through open-heart surgery.

 Doctors use imaging techniques after the defect has been repaired to check the repaired area.

 Follow-up care depends on the type of defect and whether other defects are present.
 Repeated echocardiograms are done after hospital discharge, one year later and then as requested by your or your cardiologist / cardiothoracic surgeon.
 For simple atrial septal defects closed during childhood, only occasional follow-up care is generally needed.

 Adults who have had atrial septal defect repair need to be monitored throughout life to check for complications, such as